software-mansion-labs/rnparadise-reanimated/src/lessons/6_Tienda/README.md

 <br/>

-## Step 3 - Circulate the camera around the model
+## Step 3 - Rotate the camera around the model

 <details>
 <summary>